Jim Cash: Personal life

 Cash married his first wife, Mariann (Mimi), when he was a professor at MSU and she was a sophomore at MSU studying communications.

 Cash and his second wife, Cynthia, had four children.
 He and his wife had a restaurant in Lansing, Michigan.

 Cash also established several scholarships for film production and performing arts.

-He died after hospitalization for an intestinal ailment.
+He died on March 25, 2000 in East Lansing after hospitalization for an intestinal ailment at the age of 59.